10 Tips to Beat Sugar Addiction

 Sugar plays a huge role in our lives.
 Added sugars are present in most processed foods and restaurant meals, even ones that don’t seem sweet.

 While it’s obvious that foods like ice cream and cookies have added sugar, you may not realize that foods like salad dressings, ketchup, breakfast cereals, fruit juice, and most restaurant foods have added sugar.

-If you’re following a Standard American Diet or eating a lot of packaged foods, you’re over-consuming sugar.
-Even if you’re eating a healthy diet, you can still may have an issue with sugar addiction.
+If you’re you’re eating a lot of packaged foods and not reading labels, you’re probably over-consuming sugar.
+Even if you’re eating a healthy diet, you can still may have an issue with sugar intake, sugar dependency, and cravings.

 Obsessing over sugar, being unable to moderate your intake, and experiencing withdrawal symptoms without it are all good markers that you have an addictive pattern with sugar consumption.

 Sugar consumption, like that of all hyperpalatable foods, triggers our brain’s reward system.
 A release of dopamine and a rise in serotonin associates these foods with pleasure, and rewires our brain to crave more of them to continue releasing dopamine.

 Quitting sugar is sometimes more than breaking a habit or a matter of willpower – it is breaking an addiction.

 Sugar addiction is more comparable to that of nicotine or caffeine addiction that that of a drug addiction.
 Others think that sugar addiction is a psychological addiction rather than a physical addition.
 However, that doesn’t decrease the significance of the addiction or dependency.